-Authority: Elementary and Secondary Education Act of 1965 as reauthorized
+Authority: Elementary and Secondary Education Act of 1965 as reauthorized by the Every Student Succeeds Act of 2022, P.L.
+117-159, Title I, Part A, Section 1114 Regulations: EDGAR CFDA#: N/A - Part of Title I, Part A

-A. Section 1114

-Regulations: EDGAR

-CFDA#: N/A - Part of Title I, Part A

 To provide a comprehensive reform strategy designed to upgrade the entire educational program in a Title I school.
 Schoolwide programs have great latitude to determine how to organize their operations and allocate the multiple funding sources available to them.
 They do not have to identify particular children as eligible for services or separately track Federal dollars.
 Instead, schoolwide programs can use all allocated funds to increase the amount and quality of learning time.